Opetushallitus/tarjonta-indeksoija/README.md

 To run tests from command line use commands `lein test` or `lein autotest`

-TO run single test from command line use command `lein with-profile +test midje konfo-indeksoija-service.elastic-client-test`
+To run single test from command line use command `lein test konfo-indeksoija-service.elastic-client-test`.

+Tests require that Docker is installed and Docker daemon is up and running.
+It is possible to filter out tests that require Docker by adding filter, ie `lein test :filter -docker` or `lein autotest :filter -docker`.
+These tests include at least those that test SQS integration.

 ### Configuration